 A common cash flow mistake is treating VAT collected as available working capital.
 When the VAT return is due, businesses that have “borrowed” their VAT float find themselves in a cash crisis.

 Best practice: Open a separate savings account designated as your “VAT account” and transfer 5% of every VAT-inclusive payment received into it immediately.
 By the time your VAT return is due, the money is already set aside.
+When refunds are owed to you, our walkthrough of the UAE VAT refund process explains how to accelerate them.

 Tip 5: Plan for UAE-Specific Cash Flow Events